thechicagoreporter/doj_tracker/README.md

 For the most part, it follows the [AirBnB JavaScript coding style](https://github.com/airbnb/javascript).

+Having a coding style, and using a tool to make sure you're following it is a good way to avoid simple logic errors and make your code more readable for future you and other developers.

 To lint the code using [eslint](http://eslint.org/), run:

     npm run lint

+In the code, you may see comments that look like this:

+    // eslint-disable-next-line import/prefer-default-export

+These just disable a particular coding style [rules](http://eslint.org/docs/rules/) when the exception is appropriate.

 Browser support
 ---------------